-As the person who makes all of SALOON's clothes, Dena is also a valued mentor and champion of ethical fashion production.
+As the person who makes all of SALOON's patterns, samples and most of the clothes, Dena is also a valued mentor and champion of ethical fashion production in Australia.

 Come and visit us at our beautiful store in historic BRAIDWOOD, a small country town in NSW, approximately 1 hour from Canberra and the South Coast and 3 1/2 hours from Sydney, Australia.

 Come and see where we make all our SALOON clothes.
 We are here 7 days a week designing and sewing and are open to the public on:

 Saturday 10 - 3